makrai/notes/hlavnova23-typol-for-cross-ling-behav-test.md

   different forms of motion verbs in Russian
 * Small and medium-sized models generally fail to reason with compounding possessives in Finnish and time expressions in Swahili while
-* all models are unable to perfectly employ the correct/reason with
+* all models are unable to perfectly {employ the correct/reason with}
   * measure words in Chinese, despite it being a high-resource language
   * time expressions in Swahili
 * examples of errors for each test type together with English glosses in App B